Monte dei Paschi foundation gets Bank of Italy's OK to stake sale

-* Says retirement of Cathy Echeozo as deputy managing director Source : http://bit.ly/2nvy9fr Further company coverage: (Bangalore.newsroom@thomsonreuters.com)

-MILAN May 14 Fondazione Monte dei Paschi, the former top shareholder in Banca Monte dei Paschi di Siena , said on Wednesday Italy's central bank had authorised the sale of a 6.5 percent stake in the bank to two Latin American investors.
+MILAN Fondazione Monte dei Paschi, the former top shareholder in Banca Monte dei Paschi di Siena (BMPS.MI), said on Wednesday Italy's central bank had authorized the sale of a 6.5 percent stake in the bank to two Latin American investors.

 The banking foundation has sold 4.5 percent of Italy's third-largest bank to Fintech Advisory, a U.S.-based fund owned by Mexican businessman David Martinez, and another 2 percent to BTG Pactual Europe, a unit of Brazilian bank BTG Pactual.